brennv/flask-app/README.md

 Commits tested via [travis-ci.org](https://travis-ci.org/brennv/flask-app).
 Coverage reported to [codecov.io](https://codecov.io/gh/brennv/flask-app).
 Code quality reported via [codeclimate.com](https://codeclimate.com/github/brennv/flask-app).
 Requirements inspected with [requires.io](https://requires.io/github/brennv/flask-app/requirements).

-After testing submit a pull request to merge your feature or fix branch with **develop**.
+After testing submit a pull request to merge changes with **develop**.

 ## Builds and redeploys

 [Docker images](https://hub.docker.com/r/brenn/flask-app/tags/) are automatically built from changes to repo branches and tags via [docker hub autobuilds](https://docs.docker.com/docker-hub/github/).

 Using a cluster provisioned on [docker cloud](https://cloud.docker.com/), services are deployed as stacks from `stack/` to nodes tagged *infra* or *compute*.
-Setting stack option `autoredeploy: true` automatically redeploys fresh images from recent commits.
+Setting stack option `autoredeploy: true` continuously redeploys new images built from recent commits.

-Image tagging and redeployment scheme:
+Image tagging and deployment scheme:

 - `flask-app:latest` follows the **master** branch and deploys to **production** at [http://flask-app.example.com](http://flask-app.beta.build)
 - `flask-app:develop` follows the **develop** branch and deploys to **staging** at [http://staging.flask-app.example.com](http://staging.flask-app.beta.build)

-To create sites at subdomains using virtual hosts as shown in `stack/`, assumes domain records have been configured with a `CNAME` record from `*` to `example.com.` and an `A` record from `@` to the (floating) IP of the load balancer.
+*Note:* To create sites at subdomains using virtual hosts as shown in `stack/`, assumes domain records have been configured with:

+- `CNAME` record `*` to `example.com.`
+- `A` record `@` to the (floating) IP of the haproxy load balancer

 ## Monitoring, log aggregation and scaling